On complete embedded translating solitons of the mean curvature flow that are of finite genus

 Given any positive function $\phi$ defined over $\Sigma$, if $\hat{J}_\Sigma:=M_\phi^{-1}J_\Sigma M_\phi$ denotes the conjugate of $J_\Sigma$ with the operator of multiplication by $\phi$, then

-\newsubhead{Surface Geometry of Graphs}[SurfaceGeometryOfGraphs] \myitem{(1)} If $\Sigma$ is the graph of a function $u$ over a subset of $\Bbb{R}^2$, then we call $u$ the {\sl profile} of $\Sigma$.
+\newsubhead{Surface Geometry of Graphs}[SurfaceGeometryOfGraphs] If $\Sigma$ is the graph of a function $u$ over a subset of $\Bbb{R}^2$, then we call $u$ the {\bf profile} of $\Sigma$.
 In this case, $\pi$ defines a coordinate chart of $\Sigma$ in $\Bbb{R}^2$.
 It will be more convenient to work, sometimes over $\Sigma$, and sometimes over $\Bbb{R}^2$, and we will move freely between these two perspectives.
+Let $g_{ij}$ denote the intrinsic metric of $\Sigma$.
+Its inverse is denoted by $g^{ij}$.
+Let $\Gamma^k_{ij}$ denote the Christoffel symbols of the Levi-Civita covariant derivative of $g_{ij}$.
+Denoting